PrabhuKiran8790/Neuralchemie/posts/polynomial-regression/page.md

 ---
 title: "Bending the Curve: Mastering the Art of Polynomial Regression"
-description: Learn about polynomial regression, its types and how to implement them using Python.
+description: "Learn about polynomial regression, its types and how to implement them using Python."
 date: '2024-01-20'
 image:
-    - /posts/polynomial-regression/thumbnail.jpg
+    - "/posts/polynomial-regression/thumbnail.jpg"
 author:
     - Raamiz
 tags: